 New Year's Day (January 1): Exactly What It Says on the Tin.
 The day when we all wake up hung over from the New Year's Eve celebrations last night, which is when the actual partying is done.
 Famous for the Tournament of Roses Parade in Pasadena, where all floats must be decorated with flowers or other plant materials, and its associated College Football Rose Bowl game.
 The Rose Bowl (named for the stadium in which the game is played) is America's oldest "bowl game." note Traditionally, the four most prestigious bowl games were all scheduled for New Year's Day, making it second only to Super Bowl Sunday as an American "football holiday."
 The Bowl Championship Series format, adopted in 1998, among other things has spread out the dates for the final bowl games.

 Birthday of Dr. Martin Luther King Jr. (third Monday in January): A holiday created to honor civil rights leader Dr. Martin Luther King Jr., and the Civil Rights Movement in general.
 Often referred to simply as Martin Luther King Day.
 First observed as a Federal holiday in 1986, it took some time to gain acceptance nationwide.
 South Carolina became the last state to officially recognize the holiday in 2000.
 There aren't any standard traditions (although southern cities may hold a parade if they have a large Black community), but many people do charity and community service work on that day.
 The slogan "A Day On, Not a Day Off!" has been used to encourage people to treat the holiday as a "day of service."

 Washington's Birthday (third Monday in February): A holiday to honor George Washington, America's first President.
 Starting in The Eighties, many people and states (but not the Federal government) started calling it Presidents' Day, partly to honor all of America's Presidents, and partly because Abraham Lincoln's birthday was around the same time.
 To most people, this day means huge sales at stores.
 Watching television in February will make you wonder if our forefathers simply wanted to ensure we could buy inexpensive cars and mattresses.

 Memorial Day (last Monday in May): A holiday for recognizing those soldiers who have died in service to the United States.
 All flags are lowered to half-mast.
-To most people, it is also the unofficial start of summer.
-For a long time, this day was the official start of the Hollywood summer movie season, although many studios have taken to releasing their big summer movies earlier in May or even in April.
+To most people it is also the unofficial start of summer.
+For a long time this day was also the official start of the Hollywood summer movie season, although many studios have taken to releasing their big summer movies earlier in May or even in April.
 The Indianapolis 500 is run over Memorial Day Weekend.
 Most Americans celebrate Memorial Day by holding picnics and barbeques, visiting memorials and graves of loved ones, and going to sporting events.
-Originally created to commemorate the end of the American Civil War, Memorial Day grew out of various local "Decoration Days" which arose spontaneously in the wake of the catastrophe.
+Originally created to commemorate the end of the The American Civil War, Memorial Day grew out of various local "Decoration Days" which arose spontaneously in the wake of the catastrophe.
 The holiday used to be held on May 30; the move to the last Monday in May was fairly contentious among veterans.

 Independence Day (July 4): The celebration of the adoption of the Declaration of Independence on July 4, 1776.
-Also known simply as the Fourth of July.
+Also known as the Glorious Fourth or simply the Fourth of July.
 Celebrations usually pull out all the stops, with barbeques, parades, carnivals, concerts, baseball games, and fireworks.
 Lots and lots of fireworks.
 Not surprisingly for a holiday where Patriotic Fervor and Stuff Blowing Up are key parts of the celebration, Hollywood studios typically save their biggest movies of the summer for the Fourth of July weekend (one famous example is, of course, Independence Day).
 A recent tradition is for someone in Congress to put forth a Constitutional amendment banning flag burning in the weeks leading up to the Fourth of July.
 They tend to go nowhere, and are quickly forgotten in a couple of weeks.
 On the lighter side, expect to see stories in the news about America's newest citizens taking the naturalization oath en masse on July 4.
 It's also the one day of the year where most of those with even the worst cases of Cultural Cringe put it aside and find themselves "proud to be an American".

 Labor Day (first Monday in September): A holiday honoring the organized labor movement in the United States.
 The date was chosen partly because of the growing association of May 1 (International Workers' Day in much of Europe) with radical leftist groups.
 It has become viewed as the symbolic end of summer, with most Americans celebrating by holding barbeques and going on trips with their family.
-It's also the offical end of the summer movie season, and is generally the weakest weekend in terms of box-office grossnote Weekend totals that would keep a movie out of the top ten during the summer could well make a movie #1 on this weekend..
+It's also the official end of the summer movie season, and is generally the weakest weekend in terms of box-office grossnote Weekend totals that would keep a movie out of the top ten during the summer could well make a movie #1 on this weekend..